Papers

 2000 character limit reached

-Abstract: Urbanization advances at unprecedented rates, resulting in negative effects on the environment and human well-being.
-Remote sensing has the potential to mitigate these effects by supporting sustainable development strategies with accurate information on urban growth.
+Abstract: Urbanization advances at unprecedented rates, leading to negative environmental and societal impacts.
+Remote sensing can help mitigate these effects by supporting sustainable development strategies with accurate information on urban growth.
 Deep learning-based methods have achieved promising urban change detection results from optical satellite image pairs using convolutional neural networks (ConvNets), transformers, and a multi-task learning setup.
-However, transformers have not been leveraged for urban change detection with multi-temporal data, i.e., >2 images, and multi-task learning methods lack integration approaches that combine change and segmentation outputs.
-To fill this research gap, we propose a continuous urban change detection method that identifies changes in each consecutive image pair of a satellite image time series.
-Specifically, we propose a temporal feature refinement (TFR) module that utilizes self-attention to improve ConvNet-based multi-temporal building representations.
-Furthermore, we propose a multi-task integration (MTI) module that utilizes Markov networks to find an optimal building map time series based on segmentation and dense change outputs.
-The proposed method effectively identifies urban changes based on high-resolution satellite image time series acquired by the PlanetScope constellation (F1 score 0.551) and Gaofen-2 (F1 score 0.440).
-Moreover, our experiments on two challenging datasets demonstrate the effectiveness of the proposed method compared to bi-temporal and multi-temporal urban change detection and segmentation methods.
+However, bi-temporal methods are limited for continuous urban change detection, i.e., the detection of changes in consecutive image pairs of satellite image time series (SITS), as they fail to fully exploit multi-temporal data (> 2 images).
+Existing multi-temporal change detection methods, on the other hand, collapse the temporal dimension, restricting their ability to capture continuous urban changes.
+Additionally, multi-task learning methods lack integration approaches that combine change and segmentation outputs.
+To address these challenges, we propose a continuous urban change detection framework incorporating two key modules.
+The temporal feature refinement (TFR) module employs self-attention to improve ConvNet-based multi-temporal building representations.
+The temporal dimension is preserved in the TFR module, enabling the detection of continuous changes.
+The multi-task integration (MTI) module utilizes Markov networks to find an optimal building map time series based on segmentation and dense change outputs.
+The proposed framework effectively identifies urban changes based on high-resolution SITS acquired by the PlanetScope constellation (F1 score 0.551), Gaofen-2 (F1 score 0.440), and WorldView-2 (F1 score 0.543).
+Moreover, our experiments on three challenging datasets demonstrate the effectiveness of the proposed framework compared to bi-temporal and multi-temporal urban change detection and segmentation methods.

 Summary